 - Loss of property due to the death (vehicles etc.)

 - Other financial losses or hardship suffered

 The courts decide the level of damages you may be entitled using a wide range of affecting parameters such as future earnings potential of the decedent, your relationship to the deceased and the level of loss and suffering you have incurred.

 As a claimant you may be awarded punitive damages, especially in cases where the actions of the defendant were excessively negligent.
 These punitive damages are meant as a punishment for the defendant, rather than as a means to compensate you for your loss.Review My Case Now

-A wrongful death caused by murder can be filed in both civil and criminal courts, often with concurrent cases.
-Civil actions are brought by the family or other eligible claimants and generally seek compensatory judgments.
+Death caused by murder can be filed in both civil and criminal courts, often with concurrent cases.
+Civil actions are suits brought by the family or other eligible claimants and generally seek compensatory judgments.
 Criminal actions are brought by public prosecutors and seek accountability under the law in the form of jail sentencing or other punitive measures.

 Successful civil actions result in only financially punitive damages requiring a lower burden of proof.

 The state laws governing your case and the policies of the public prosecution service will determine the course of legal action taken against those being held responsible for your loss.